 Impact on Existing Equipment

-The above information shall be sent to the Chair and Vice-Chair of SCmaintenance.
+The above information shall be sent to the Standing Committee Chair and Standing Committee Vice Chair of SCmaintenance.
 Requests received before each 802.15 session may be addressed at that session.
 Document 15-12-0367 contains a database of completed and outstanding maintenance activities.

 TeraHertz Standing Committee (SC THz)